two-torial/two-torial/docs/errorcodes/bemani.md

 !!! tip "ACIO ERROR"

     Caused by corrupt `libacio.dll`.
 Redownload from a trusted source.
-If error persists, redownload entire game data.
+If the error persists, redownload entire game data.

 ### 5-2009-0000